Nut-butter Brownies for the New Year

 Meanwhile, I'm going to keep hosting friends and enjoying good food.
 The recent family celebrations over Christmas have seen goodness such as smoked chickens, cedar-planked beef tenderloin slathered in roasted garlic-rosemary paste, and many other amazing things.
 They're all pretty healthy things, too.

 Moderation is really the only thing that has been lacking from my diet of late, but I have to admit I've truly enjoyed myself.
 My husband is a darn good cook, and I'm not so bad myself.
-That's not likely to change, so maybe the intake is what I need to look at.
+That's not likely to change, so we make healthy swaps where we can.
+And we enjoy life.

 If you're looking for something chocolately and totally satisfying, and at the same time pretty healthy, look no further than these amazing brownies!
-I found the recipe on the incredible paleo blog Elana's Pantry, and have made them many times to resounding praise.
+I found the recipe on the incredible paleo blog Elana's Pantry, and have made them many times to resounding praise and recipe requests.

 They're dense, chocolatey goodness, all while being grain-free, refined-sugar-free and dairy-free.
 Healthy fats and lots of energy are packed into a very fulfilling little morsel.